Not all that long ago, we shared a compilation of our favorite 50 things to do in Paris.

 8. Grand Central Terminal

 A visit to the Grand Central Terminal is the perfect activity for a cold or rainy day.
-Take time to enjoy the architecture, people watch (500,000 people stream through each day), learn the secrets of this famous structure, or grab a bite in one of the cafes.
+Take time to enjoy the architecture, people watch (500,000 people stream through each day), learn the secrets of Grand Central Station via a scavenger hunt, or grab a bite in one of the cafes.
 Even if you don’t have much time, hop in to check out the impressive Vanderbilt Hall.

 9. Washington Square Park